julienlargetpiet/normal_framework/README.md

 `norml_gen1` is for generating normal distribution whose standard deviation is higher or equal than 1.

-`norml_gen2` is for generating normal distribution whose standard deviation is lower or equal than 1.

 ## Functions

 `normal_gen1 <- function(